alpaka-group/alpaka/README_SYCL.md

 ### Building for Intel GPUs

 * `alpaka_SYCL_ONEAPI_GPU`: set to `ON` to enable compilation for Intel GPUs.
 * `alpaka_SYCL_ONEAPI_GPU_DEVICES`: semicolon-separated list of one or more Intel GPUs to compile for.
-Check the output of `ocloc compile --help` and look at the possible values for the `-device` argument for valid values to supply here.
-Default: `bdw`.
+The possible values for the devices are listed in the [UsersManual](https://intel.github.io/llvm-docs/UsersManual.html#generic-options) under the flag `-fsycl-targets`.
+Default: `intel_gpu_pvc`.
+  Note: currently only one target at a time can be specified (limitation of the Intel Compiler)

 ## Standalone mode